-On March 26, 2014, Judge Callahan issued a ruling allowing THSC a redacted copy of the January transcript, which observers at the January hearing stated would shed light on seven hours of personal and religious attacks against the family by CPS.
+On March 26, 2014, Judge Callahan issued a ruling allowing THSC a redacted copy of the January transcript.
+Observers at the January hearing stated that this transcript would shed light on seven hours of personal and religious attacks against the family by CPS.

 Yet, Judge Callahan decided to withhold the court transcript in contradiction of her own order.
 To date, the transcript has not been released.

 In a status hearing on August 22, Judge Callahan stooped to a new low by confiscating the cell phone of a spectator who was present in support of the Tutts merely because the attendee was sending tweets about the public hearing.
 Judge Callahan then threatened the attendee with jail time if she brought her cell phone back into the courtroom.
 Judge Callahan also chastised the Tutt family in open court for speaking to the local press and told the mother that the family ought to be able to take on CPS by themselves.